 So how, exactly, can you download Adobe Stock for free, in a way that's entirely legal, ethical and doesn't mean you're stealing other people's work?
 Well, actually there are THREE ways.
 Read on, and we'll explain each in turn.

 Note that you don't need a Creative Cloud subscription to edit, manage or share your photos either.
 So if your budget's tight right now, make sure you check out our guide to the best free photo editors.

 Download Adobe Stock for free: method 1

-Although most of Adobe Stock's assets need to be paid for, there are hundreds of thousands of Adobe Stock files available for anyone to download for free.
+Although most of Adobe Stock's assets need to be paid for, there are more than half a MILLION Adobe Stock files available for anyone to download for free.
 And we do mean free.
 You don't need to give any credit card details to access them, nor take out a subscription to either Adobe Stock or the Creative Cloud.

 You can browse these free Adobe Stock files by category or topic.
 All of these free images are cleared for commercial use, and are royalty-free.

 How to download Adobe Stock for free: method 2

 Another way to download Adobe Stock assets for free is to take out a free 30-day trial to Adobe Stock, which lets you download up to 10 Standard assets for free.

 What we mean by 'Standard assets' here is quite specific.
 That's because Adobe Stock divides its assets into 'Standard' and 'Premium'.
 The latter are, as the name suggests, higher in quality than the former, but there are plenty of great Standard files that are worth downloading too.